jan-bogaerts/mark/src/markdownCode.md

           >   - description: (optional) a string that describes what the transformer does
           > - buildMessage(fragment): (required) a function that builds and returns the prompt that should be used for the transformer and text-fragment.
 Note: if there is an iterator function, the argument list may be different and must match the argument list of the callback parameter of the iterator.
           > - renderResult(fragment): (optional) a function that renders the result for the specified fragment.
-          > - renderResults(): (optional) a function that renders a result which requires all the fragments in the project.
+          > - renderResults(fragments): (optional) a function that renders a result which requires all the fragments in the project.
           > - calculateMaxTokens(inputTokenCount): (optional) a function that calculates and returns the expected maximum token count used for the transformer's prompt
           > - iterator(fragment, callback, result) (optional): a function that iterates over 1 or more values and calls the callback function for each set of values that needs to be processed. the parameters of the callback function are passed on to the buildMessage function.
           > - cleanResponse(response) (optional): cleans or modifies the response that was produced by the llm before saving it.